Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

 \subsection{RGW Compactification: a Single Disk or Strip Component}

-Next, we describe a part of the construction of the RGW compactification of the moduli space of pseudo holomorphic disks and strips in $X \setminus \mathcal D$ where there is only one disk (or strip) component involved.
+Next, we describe a part of the construction of the RGW compactification of the moduli space of pseudo-holomorphic disks and strips in $X \setminus \mathcal D$ where there is only one disk (or strip) component involved.
 The story of strips is very similar to the case of disks.
-So we discuss the case of moduli space of pseudo holomorphic disks in detail and then we explain how the case of strips should be modified.
+So we discuss the case of moduli space of pseudo-holomorphic disks in detail and then we explain how the case of strips should be modified.

-Let $L \subset X \setminus \mathcal D$ be a compact Lagrangian submanifold and $\beta \in \Pi_2(X,L;\Z)$, $\alpha \in \Pi_2(X;\Z)$.
+Let $L \subset X \setminus \mathcal D$ be a compact Lagrangian submanifold and $\beta \in \Pi_2(X,L;\bbZ)$, $\alpha \in \Pi_2(X;\bbZ)$.
 Let ${\bf m} = (m_1,\cdots,m_{\ell})$ be an $\ell$-tuple of positive integers and $k\ge 0$.